-Executive Summary
+Executive Summary.

-The Marine Protected Areas Management and Monitoring (MarPAMM) project developed tools for monitoring and managing Marine Protected Areas (MPA) within Northern Ireland (NI), the Republic of Ireland (RoI) and Western Scotland (WS).
+The Marine Protected Area Management and Monitoring (MarPAMM) project developed tools for monitoring and managing Marine Protected Areas (MPAs) within Northern Ireland (NI), the Republic of Ireland (RoI) and Western Scotland.

-Through the development of six management plans, MarPAMM aimed to increase capacity in and collaboration between NI, RoI and WSfor MPA management planning, to enable wider, integrated marine planning and management.
+Through the development of six management plans, MarPAMM aimed to increase capacity in and collaboration between Northern Ireland, the Republic of Ireland, and western Scotland for MPA management planning.
+This will help to enable wider integrated marine planning and management.
 The following objectives were created to achieve this aim:

-- Collate existing best practice on the production of MPAs management plans including those on governance, stakeholder engagement, management planning and communications; and - MarPAMM Management Plans within the island of Ireland aim to: - Deliver feature conservation condition benefits. - Deliver benefits from management guidance for marine activity users from co-management and scientific outputs for stakeholders and local communities. - Promote greater integration between MPAs management and wider marine management frameworks; and - Focus on the connections between MPAs in the three different jurisdictions.
+- Collate existing best practice on the production of MPA management plans including those on governance, stakeholder engagement, management planning and communications; and - Use MarPAMM Management Plans within the island of Ireland to: - Provide recommendations on MPA management which could deliver benefits to the condition of designated features under conservation. - Deliver benefits from MarPAMM scientific outputs, management guidance and co-management recommendations for marine activity participants, stakeholders and local communities. - Promote greater integration between MPAs management and wider marine management frameworks; and - Focus on the connections between MPAs in the three different jurisdictions.

-This management guidance plan delivers outputs from INTERREG VA Objective 2.2, through the production of a regional MPAs management document for the MPAs within the North Coast - North Channel region.
-The management plan aims to support the delivery of strategic conservation, building on existing best practice approaches to MPA management (e.g., risk-based, adaptive management) and aid adaptation.
-This can effectively create resilience and adaptability to protect, maintain and enhance the environs of the North-Coast-North Channel MPAs region.
+This management guidance plan delivers outputs from the EU funded INTERREG VA Objective 2.2, through the production of a regional MPA Management document for the MPAs within the County (Co.)
+Down - County (Co.)
+Louth area.
+This management plan aims to support the delivery of strategic conservation, building on existing best practice approaches to MPA management (e.g., risk-based, adaptive management) and aid adaptation.
+This can effectively create resilience and adaptability to protect, maintain and enhance the environs of the Co.
+Down - Co.
+Louth MPAs region.